-- 1. In the Template Manager, edit the data template field definition item. - 2.
-Click the Configure tab.

-- 3. In the Appearance group, click the Tree Node Style command.
-The CSS style dialog appears. - 4.
-In the CSS style dialog, in the text field, enter CSS styles, or click the Edit button to use a CSS style wizard.
+- In the Template Manager or the Content Editor, select the data template field definition item - 2.
+In the Template Manager or the Content Editor, click the Configure tab. - 3.
+In the Template Manager or the Content Editor, in the Appearance group, click Tree Node Style and the Tree Node Style dialog box appears. - 4.
+In the Tree Node Style dialog box, enter CSS styles, or click the Edit button to use a CSS style wizard.
 For example, enter HEIGHT: 600px; to set the height of a Rich Text Editor, or FONT-WEIGHT:bold; to style the text in a single-line text field.